What to do/hear/see | Aug. 2-8

 - Wednesday, Aug.
 9, 9 p.m.
 “La La Land”

 Two successive uplifting films coming to Wash Park, one a family-friendly animated adventure and the other last year’s wildly successful throwback love story.
-Pray for clear skies.
+Pray for clear skies or at least dry ones.

 Music